tyiannak/pyAudioAnalysis/README.md

 ## Basic Functionalities

 ### Audio Feature Extraction
+#### General
+There are two stages in the audio feature extraction methodology:
+ * Short-term feature extraction: this is implemented in function `stFeatureExtraction` of the `audioFeatureExtraction.py` file.
+It splits the input signal into short-term widnows (frames) and computes a number of features for each frame.
+This process leads to a sequence of short-term feature vectors for the whole signal.
+ * Mid-term feature extraction: In many cases, the signal is represented by statistics on the extracted short-term feature sequences described above.
+Towards this end, function `mtFeatureExtraction` from the `audioFeatureExtraction.py` file extracts a number of statistcs (e.g. mean and standard deviation) over each short-term feature sequence.

+TODO AN EXAMPLE

 #### Single-file feature extraction - storing to file
 The function used to generate short-term and mid-term features is `mtFeatureExtraction` from the `audioFeatureExtraction.py` file.
 This wrapping functionality also includes storing to CSV files and NUMPY files the short-term and mid-term feature matrices.